 The gun-control debate is an ongoing issue in the US, which is why it does not come as a surprise when filmmakers decide to point their lens at it.
 One such example is Vincent Crashaw’s 2007 film, And Then I Go.
 Adapted from Jim Sheppard’s novel Project X, the film tells a story of teenage anguish, confusion, aspirations, failures, and ultimately loss of innocence, resulting in a contemporary and compelling Coming-of-Age drama.

-Each of us can remember the confusion of our youthful years…when you want to fit in, but every so often meet a lack of understanding from peers and adults.
-These universal teenage traits make it easy to associate with the film’s protagonist Edwin (Arman Darbo), a socially awkward kid who is trying to navigate junior high alongside his only real friend Flake (Sawyer Barth).
+Each of us can remember the confusion of our youthful years…when we want to fit in, but every so often meet a lack of understanding from peers and adults.
+These universal teenage traits make it easy to associate with the film’s protagonist Edwin (Arman Darbo), a socially awkward kid trying to navigate junior high alongside his only real friend Flake (Sawyer Barth).

 From the film’s opening scene, featuring an insightful and intimate first-person narrative by Edwin about his life, the viewer is treated to a bit of information about his character to help understand Edwin’s personality while, at the same time, unveils the motives behind his actions.
-The frustration, anger and confusion are ever present on Arman Darbo’s face, which demonstrates once again the importance an actor can have on a story – especially a character based one like in And Then I Go.
-Lingering close-ups of his face and eyes make sure one gets insight into the internal turmoil of the young protagonist.
+The frustration, anger and confusion are ever-present on Arman Darbo’s face, which demonstrates once again the importance an actor can have on a story – especially a character-based one like in And Then I Go.
+Lingering close-ups of his face and eyes make sure one gets insight into the young protagonist’s internal turmoil.

-Cinematographically the film has the feel of an independent art-house flick, thanks to a creative usage of picture sequences, natural light sources and hand-held camera techniques.
-The buildup, as in most reality-focused movies (think Larry Clark’s Kids), is slow paced, but the film never becomes dull –providing the right amount of tension to keep the viewer’s attention invested in the story.
-That’s achieved thanks to the fact that the director is addressing a social issue by focusing on his protagonist’s personal one, almost convincing viewers to justify their irrational life choices.
-Justifying in this case is morally wrong – yet no easy solutions are provided and many questions are being raised.
+Cinematographically, the film has the feel of an independent art-house flick, thanks to creative usage of picture sequences, natural light sources and hand-held camera techniques.
+As in most reality-focused movies (think Larry Clark’s Kids), the buildup is slow-paced, but the film never becomes dull –providing the right amount of tension to keep the viewer’s attention invested in the story.
+That’s achieved thanks to the fact that the director addresses a social issue by focusing on his protagonist’s personal one, almost convincing viewers to justify their irrational life choices.
+Justifying, in this case, is morally wrong – yet no easy solutions are provided, and many questions are being raised.